This post may contain affiliate links. See my disclosure policy.

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

-Step 1 – Cut the whole steak.
-Place the whole steak on a cutting board, fat-side down.
-Cut it with the grain into three or four smaller steaks.
+Step 1 – Cut the steak against the grain into three or four smaller steaks.

-Step 2 – Season steaks.
-Bring the steaks to room temperature, then pat them dry and season both sides with salt and pepper.
+Step 2 – Season.
+Pat the steaks dry and season both sides with salt and pepper.

-Step 3 – Skewer the steaks.
+Step 3 – Skewer.
 Gently bend the steaks in half, making a C-shape, and thread them onto a long metal skewer or two smaller ones.

-Step 4 – Grill the steaks.
-Brush the preheated grill grates with oil and butter (you can also use a gas grill or charcoal grill).
+Step 4 – Grill.
 Place the skewered steaks on the hot grill, cover, and cook until the meat reaches an internal temperature of 130ºF (medium-rare).

 Arman’s recipe tips